 Tipranavir Oral solution What is this medicine?
 TIPRANAVIR (tip RA na veer) is an antiretroviral medicine.
 It is used with other medicines to treat HIV.
 This medicine is not a cure for HIV.
 It will not stop the spread of HIV to others.
 How should I use this medicine?
 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take this medicine with food.
 Use a specially marked spoon or dropper to measure each dose.
 Ask your pharmacist if you do not have one.
 Hous...

 Testosterone Implant What is this medicine?
 TESTOSTERONE (tes TOS ter one) is the main male hormone.
 It supports normal male traits such as muscle growth, facial hair, and deep voice.
 This medicine is used in males to treat low testosterone levels.
 How should I use this medicine?
 This medicine will be inserted under your skin by your doctor or health care professional.
 Contact your pediatrician or health care professional regarding the use of this medicine in children.
 While this medicine may be prescri...

-Telithromycin Oral tablet What is this medicine?
-TELITHROMYCIN (tel ith roe MYE sin) is a ketolide antibiotic.
-It is used to treat certain kinds of bacterial infections.This medicine will not work for colds, flu, or other viral infections.
+Topotecan Hydrochloride Oral capsule What is this medicine?
+TOPOTECAN (TOE poe TEE kan) is a chemotherapy drug.
+It is used to treat small cell lung cancer.
 How should I use this medicine?
 Take this medicine by mouth with a glass of water.
 You can take it with or without food.
 Do not cut, crush, or chew this medicine.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
+Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.
 Talk to...